Updated October 26, 2021 by John Posey

 Do you know if the title “financial advisor” requires a certain license or level of education?
 Unfortunately, it doesn’t – anyone can call themselves a financial advisor, unlike other professionals.
 For example, a psychologist or doctor cannot legally hold themselves out as such without meeting specific requirements which are often already recognized by the public like having a Doctorate or Master's degree in their respective field.
 I believe this is why it has been difficult for consumers to tell different types of “advisors” apart in financial services.
 Generally, a financial advisor is either an investment advisor representative or a registered representative (i.e. - stockbroker or simply ‘broker’) or perhaps dually registered as both.
 In short, investment advisors are compensated on a fee basis (often a percentage of investment assets or flat fee) and brokers receive commissions.
 Investment advisors have a legal obligation to act in your best interest known as the fiduciary standard.
-Brokers operate under a less rigorous, suitability standard.
+Brokers have historically operated under a less rigorous, suitability standard, however Regulation Best Interest enacted in 2020 has attempted to elevate the standard, yet falls short of the fiduciary standard.
 Investment advisors must have one of the following: Series 65 license, Series 66 & 7 licenses combined, or hold a professional designation such as the CFP, CFA, or ChFC in most states.
 Brokers must hold a Series 7 license.
 Investment advisor representatives provide services through a registered investment advisory firm and brokers provide services through a broker-dealer (i.e. – brokerage firm).

 Now I can probably guess what kind of advisor you want working for you.
-Many are surprised to learn that an advisor may not be legally obligated to act in your best interest.
-I do believe good, competent advisors are going to strive to provide best interest advice regardless of which method they choose to provide investment services but it still sounds ridiculous that in ‘your best interest’ isn't a universal standard when receiving advice, doesn’t it?
-It’s been a hotly contested topic among big brokerage companies and investment advisors in recent years as proposed legislation has been trying to make its way into law to require the best interest, fiduciary standard for all.
-It’s hard for me to believe ‘in your best interest’ doesn’t apply to all advisors in this day and age, but it appears to be coming soon as the SEC has proposed the Best-Interest rule requiring brokers to put client ‘best interests’ before their own to be effective June 30, 2020.
-However, XY Planning Network, an organization of independent investment advisors, formally filed a lawsuit in 2019 against the SEC in efforts to more clearly define and separate brokerage sales from investment advice.
+Many are surprised to learn that an advisor may not have been legally obligated to act in your best interest, particularly with less robust broker requirements prior to year 2020.
+I do believe good, competent advisors are going to strive to provide best interest advice regardless of which method they choose to provide investment services but it still sounds ridiculous that in ‘your best interest’ hasn't been a universal standard when receiving advice, doesn’t it?
+It’s been a hotly contested topic among big brokerage companies and investment advisors in recent years.
+XY Planning Network, an organization of independent investment advisors, formally filed a lawsuit in 2019 against the SEC and more recently petitioned the SEC in efforts to more clearly define and separate brokerage sales from investment advice.
 You can read more on that at kitces.com.
-Much ambiguity has risen from trying to assess whether an advisor is acting as a broker or an investment advisor, particularly when individuals are dually registered as both given differences in proposed rules and exemptions.
+Much ambiguity has risen from trying to assess whether an advisor is acting as a broker or an investment advisor, particularly when individuals are dually registered as both given differences in rules and exemptions to the rules.
 I’m all for getting clear and concise regulations that we can all easily understand.
 There’s much work to be done yet for the financial advice business to reach respected profession ranks such as doctors, lawyers, and accountants.

 Every company I worked for before launching Plains Advisory (a registered investment advisor firm in the state of Nebraska) expected me to be dually registered so that I could offer both commission and fee-based investment solutions.
 As you can probably imagine, there are some inherent conflicts of interest in commission-based investment solutions such as offering products that may pay higher commissions than others to name one.
 Many who provide investment advice have moved away from the broker-dealer, commission-based approach given the potential conflicts and regulatory hurdles and I am no exception.
 In conclusion, I think it’s worth determining if an advisor is a broker, an investment advisor, or both as it can give you some better context for the advice and solutions you may be presented with.
 Seeking out advisors with recognized professional credentials like the CFP® - CERTIFIED FINANCIAL PLANNERTM designation is generally a good starting point.
 You can find CFPs through the Financial Planning Association at plannersearch.org or CFP Board website at letsmakeaplan.org.
 In the end, the most important consideration is trust.